TheaFrances/Coleoid_genome_topology_2025/1. Preprocessing and mapping of Micro-C reads/README.md

 Note: The same approach was also applied to *S. officinalis*, where samples 320992 and 327270 were concatenated into sample 992270.
 However, only the *E. scolopes* processing is documented here.

-### Create Bowtie2 index of reference genome for HiC-Pro step
+### Create Bowtie2 index of reference genome for HiC-Pro mapping

 ```bash
 module load bowtie
 bowtie2-build Lachesis_assembly.fasta Lachesis_assembly
 ```

-### Make file of chromosome sizes for HiC-Pro step.
+### Make file of chromosome sizes for HiC-Pro mapping

 This was run using the script [`getSize.pl`](getSize.pl).